Guest Author | Jan 25, 2023 | 0

 According to the Executive Order:

-“All individuals, regardless of vaccination status, shall continue to be required to wear a face covering… in healthcare settings.”
+“All individuals, including those who are fully vaccinated, shall be required to wear a face covering consistent with CDC guidance, including […] (3) in healthcare settings.” [emphasis added]

 ICS members can download a free “face-covering required” poster here.